Skip to main content

 Talking therapies

 Talking therapies can be very helpful in treating mental health symptoms.
 They can help you recognise and change the negative thinking and feelings that depression brings.
-They also give you useful tools to stop your symptoms coming back.
+They can also give you useful tools to stop your symptoms coming back.

 Talking therapies that are helpful in treating psychological birth trauma include: